kemalat/codility-lessons/java-core.md

 - `LinkedList` is implemented using a doubly linked list.
 Inserting or removing an element only requires updating the links that immediately precede and follow the element being inserted or removed.

+### ArrayDeque vs LinkedList
+ArrayDeque is more efficient than the LinkedList for add and remove operation at both ends and LinkedList implementation is efficient for removing the current element during the iteration.
+The LinkedList implementation consumes more memory than the ArrayDeque.

 ### HashMap vs Hashtable
 Both Hashtable and HashMap are data-structure based upon hashing and implementation of Map interface, the main difference between them is that HashMap is not thread-safe but Hashtable is thread-safe.HashMap allows null values with one null key but as key and value whereas Hashtable doesn't allow nulls